lfex/poise/README.md

 ## Usage [&#x219F;](#contents)

-NOTE: This is a new project, WIP -- not ready for use yet!
+NOTE: This is a new project in an alpha release.
+Please test and submit tickets!

 ### Site Definition [&#x219F;](#contents)